zwpaper/obsidian-progressbar/README.md

 If no name specified, name will be `kind({percentage})` by default.

-### Using `id` and `buttons` together
+### Using `id` and `button` together
-The `buttons` option is supposed to be used with the `id` options where the `id` option can be used anywhere but will have no practical use without the buttons, It will be the same as not having and id.
+The `button` option is supposed to be used with the `id` options where the `id` option can be used anywhere but will have no practical use without the buttons, It will be the same as not having and id.

 `id` can be used to have multiple progressbar throughout the same document to represent the same quantity.
-Two progressbar having the same id will be updated together whenever one is updated **using the `buttons`**.
+Two progressbar having the same id will be updated together whenever one is updated **using the `button`**.

 The progressbars will not be synced automatically without the button's click.
 The auto syncing between progressbars with same id can be implemented in future releases.